whatsim/enlarger-timer/README.md

 # enlarger timer

 This is an arduino sketch (and rough description of the build) for making an photo enlarger controller.
-In order to make accurate and repeatable prints, enlargers are often pared with timers (like the [one I learned on](https://www.freestylephoto.biz/300718-GraLab-300-Darkroom-Timer-(GR300))).
+In order to make accurate and repeatable prints, enlargers are often paired with timers (like the [one I learned on](https://www.freestylephoto.biz/300718-GraLab-300-Darkroom-Timer-(GR300))).
 I came into an enlarger that didn't come with a timer, and rather than sourcing one decided to build my own.

 The key features are: